Alam Simsim

 Alam Simsim (عالم سمسم) is an Arabic language Egyptian co-production of the children's television series Sesame Street.
 Alam Simsim is Arabic for "Sesame World".

-The show, funded by the U.S. Government's U.S. Agency for International Development (USAID), is a cooperative project between Egypt's Al Karma Edutainment and the USA's Sesame Workshop (formerly Children's Television Workshop).
+The show, funded by the U.S. Government's U.S. Agency for International Development (USAID), is a cooperative project between Egypt's AlKarma Edutainment and the USA's Sesame Workshop (formerly Children's Television Workshop).

 Production history

 The show debuted in late 2000, and now has more than 240 episodes.

 Satellite broadcaster Future Television of Lebanon picked up the show in November 2005, expanding possible viewership to more than 200 million viewers in the Arab States.
 The series was dubbed into Classical Arabic and local live-action content was filmed for different countries.

 Characters and location

 The show is set in the imaginary Alam Simsim (Sesame World) neighborhood in Egypt, which looks like a greener version of Old Cairo.
 The neighborhood is centered on a small public square surrounded by a park.
 The public square includes a store owned by 'Am Girgas (a Coptic grocer) and a carpenter's shop owned by 'Am Hussein, while the apartments above the stores are occupied by 'Am Hussein's family: his wife, 'Ama Kheireya, his teenage daughter Mona, and his young son Kareem.
 A nearby library is run by a young woman named Nabila.
 The humans are referred to as 'Am and 'Ama, which are "Uncle" and "Aunt" in Egyptian Arabic.
 These titles denote familiarity common in Egyptian neighborhoods.